boyanh155/99tech-code_codechallenge-solution/src/problem6/README.md

 ### 2.2.
 Triggers
 1. Trigger in before update increase user's score, a associated session token of this user must be establish.
 2. Trigger after create new user account, must create a associated record in score for presenting it user's score.

+### 2.3.
+Constraints
+1. Score of each user must be greater or equal to 0
+2. Each user account must have the associated record in score for presenting it user's score
+3. In every user's score update action must have the associated session token correspondingly

 ## 3. Middlewares